mahdyyy93/transactions/README.md

 - This project is to show some practices of common software development patterns.
 - Use case is money lending.
-- Build on PHP Laravel 10.
+- Built on PHP Laravel 10.
 - Uses Laravel Sail for a simple and convenient local development environment.

 ## Requirements